kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This mirrors the modularity of the framework itself.

-## The Skill Architecture Can Mirror the Framework Architecture
+## The Skill Architecture Can Mirror the Framework Architecture { #skill-architecture-mirror-framework }

 That symmetry is attractive.